strawberry-graphql/strawberry/docs/editors/mypy.md

-#MYPY Plugin Setup
+# MYPY Plugin Setup

 Mypy is a static type checker for Python 3 and Python 2.7.
 If you sprinkle your code with type annotations, mypy can type check your code and find common bugs.

-##Installing and running mypy
+## Installing and running mypy

 Mypy requires Python 3.6 or later to run

 ```$ python3 -m pip install mypy```

-Ohttps://github.com/Shashwat-05/strawberry.gitnce mypy is installed, run it by using the mypy tool:
+Once mypy is installed, run it by using the mypy tool:
-n 3)
+(Python 3)

 ```$ mypy program.py```